ricardorauber/SwiftDatabase/README.md

 ### CRUD

 First things first, let's understand how the database works.
 You can use any kind of `Codable & Equatable` object without any other customization.
-So, let's take a look at a sapmle object that we will use here:
+So, let's take a look at a sample object that we will use here:

 ```swift
 struct Person: Codable, Equatable {